mathesh-me/multi-tier-architecture-using-terraform/README.md

 ## 🔧 Terraform Configuration

-The Terraform configuration for this project is organized into modules and resources to create the necessary AWS infrastructure components.
-Key components include:
+The Terraform configuration for this project is organized into different and resources to create the necessary AWS infrastructure components.
+Key resources include:

 - Virtual Private Cloud (VPC)
 - Subnets and Route Tables